-I filmed this event also and will look forward in comparing this with the 2006 Battle of Tazewell to see if General Robert E. Lee was as I suspect, the same man.
+I filmed the event in 2007 and in 2008 also and will look forward in comparing this with the 2006 Battle of Tazewell to see if General Robert E. Lee was as I suspect, the same man.

 WBIR Channel 10 said the following: